gduarte/blog/posts/2014/2014-05-23-tail-calls-optimization-es6.markdown

 become even more important there.
 So kudos to ES6 for delivering it along with many other significant improvements.
 It's like Christmas for JS programmers.

-This concludes our brief tour of tail calls compiler optimization.
+This concludes our brief tour of tail calls and compiler optimization.
 Thanks for reading and see you next time.

 [SICP]: http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html
 [Lua]: http://www.lua.org/pil/6.3.html